Spread the love

 I knew I had lost myself when I suggested that I interview him over lunch because he sounded interesting and could perhaps offer a different perspective about the job that I hadn’t considered.

-To my surprise, he seemed equally enchanted with me and my personality, and readily accepted my invitation.
+To my surprise, he seemed equally enchanted with me and my personality and readily accepted my invitation.
 When I got off the phone, I called my two closest friends to share my excitement, and they were just as excited as I was.
-They gave suggestions on what to wear, how to wear my hair and what to say.

-On the day we finally met however, I had to dig my car out of twelve inches of snow while it was still snowing in order to get to the restaurant.
+On the day we finally met however, I had to dig my car out of twelve inches of snow while it was still snowing.
 By the time I arrived, my appearance was disheveled, my hair was wet, and my makeup was smeared.
-I was exhausted when I sat down across from him, as I tried to change my harried look to one with poise.
+I was exhausted when I sat across from him, as I tried to change my harried look to one with poise.
 He sat cool and dignified, while I looked all wet and frazzled, but when I looked into his face, he far exceeded my expectations.
-He was not only fine, but he had light brown eyes that stared at me with a certain familiarity as if he knew all about me.
+He was not only handsome, but he had light brown eyes that stared at me with a certain familiarity as if he knew all about me.

-When I got home, I looked in the mirror and saw all the reasons why the interest wasn’t mutual.
+When I got back to the office, I looked in the mirror and saw all the reasons why the interest wasn’t mutual.
 The cold and the snow had practically dissolved my eye makeup, my curls had drooped, and two of my well-manicured nails had broken while I was digging my car out of the snow.

 When the phone rang, my disappointment was in my voice when I answered.
 “It didn’t work out,” I said, expecting it to be one of the friends I had told about the meeting.